 The extreme laws surrounding “weed” are not deterring its use.
 Arrests for cannabis use are increasing, and over 40% of those arrested are in their 20s.
-Social acceptance is leading governments around the world to review and revise their own laws.
-Japan is an otherwise technologically advanced and innovative country that will eventually have to consider reviewing its laws concerning cannabis.
+Social acceptance is leading governments worldwide to review and revise their laws.
+Japan is an otherwise technologically advanced and innovative country that may eventually consider reviewing its laws concerning cannabis.

 Four countries have made completely legalized marijuana Canada, Georgia, South Africa, and Uruguay, plus 17 states, 2 territories, and the District of Columbia in the United States of America and the Australian Capital Territory in Australia.
 Other countries and states allow for medical use or have decriminalized marijuana (it is illegal but not enforced).

-CBD is completely legal in Japan.
+CBD is legal in Japan.
 You may sell or purchase it.

-It is completley legal to own or sell hemp in Japan.
+It is legal to own or sell hemp in Japan.
 Research involving cannabis is prohibited.
 This includes hemp and CBD.
-Japan does not allow medical studies on CBD or any form of cannabis including buds and leaves.
+Japan does not allow medical studies on CBD or any form of cannabis, including buds and leaves.

 Statistics show that 1 out of every 7 teens have smoked marijuana in the past month.
 This is higher than a few years ago, as teenagers no longer feel that marijuana use is dangerous.

 According to the Law on Public Security Administration Punishments, anyone caught smoking marijuana is subject to detainment for up to 15 days and a fine of about $300.